rancher/fleet/dev/README.md

 # optional, for selecting Helm versions (see [Troubleshooting](#troubleshooting))
 export HELM_PATH="/usr/bin/helm"
 ```

+### `public_hostname`

+Several scripts support the `public_hostname` configuration variable.
+The variable is set to a DNS record, which points to the public interface IP of the host.
+The k3d cluster is then set up with port forwardings, so that host ports are
+redirected to services inside the cluster.

+The default `public_hostname` is `172.18.0.1.omg.howdoi.website}`, which points
+to the default Docker network gateway.
+That gateway address might vary for
+custom networks, see for example: `docker network inspect fleet -f '{{(index .IPAM.Config0).Gateway}}'`.
+Careful, several internet routers provide "DNS rebind protection" and won't return an IP for `172.18.0.1.omg.howdoi.website`, unless the `omg.howdoi.website` domain is in an allow list.
+Any magic wildcard DNS resolver will do, or you can create an A record in your own DNS zone.

+The k3d cluster is set up with multiple port forwardings by the scripts: `-p '80:80@server:0' -p '443:443@server:0'`.
+More arguments can be provided via the `k3d_args` variable.

 ### Troubleshooting

 If running the `infra setup` script returns an error about flag